 Why not buy a less expensive wood, say a one buy six pine, with quarter round at the floor level, and finish it to match the oak.
 I think the natural wood is the only way to go with that red.
 It could be shaped at the top with a router.
 Home Depot has all this stuff and you can get really good advice from their employees.
 I do know, since we have bought it, that you can buy miles of their quarter round to finish out baseboards for very little money.

 I'd go with a stained wood.
 My home office has the same red walls (I know what you went through with the paint.
 Wow.)
 I got some plain old knotty pine (it's right cheap) and stained it a medium/dark stain with a polyurethane topcoat.
-It looks great.
-FYI, when we bought this house a while back, the living room had a fire engine red/white color scheme and it was just horrible.
-It was the first thing to get painted.

 If you are truly interested in the white baseboards, a more muted alternative would be an antiqued white or off-white color.
 Same effect you are thinking of but because the baseboards wouldn't be truly white there would be less contrast.
 All depends what you decide you really like!